-Net Earnings (Loss) Per Share Attributable to Ordinary Shareholders
+Net Loss Per Share Attributable to Ordinary Shareholders

-The Company computes net earnings (loss) per share using the two-class method required for participating securities.
+The Company computes net loss per share using the two-class method required for participating securities.
 The two-class method requires income available to ordinary shareholders for the period to be allocated between ordinary shares and participating securities based upon their respective rights to receive dividends as if all income for the period had been distributed.
 The Company considers its convertible preferred shares to be participating securities as the holders of the convertible preferred shares would be entitled to dividends that would be distributed to the holders of ordinary shares, on a pro-rata basis assuming conversion of all convertible preferred shares into ordinary shares.
 These participating securities do not contractually require the holders of such shares to participate in the Company's losses.
-During the periods when the Company was in a net loss position, the net loss attributable to common shareholders was not allocated to the convertible preferred shares under the two-class method as these securities do not have a contractual obligation to share in our losses.
-The Company's basic net earnings (loss) per share is calculated by dividing net earnings (loss) attributable to ordinary shareholders by the weighted-average number of shares of ordinary shares outstanding for the period, without consideration of potentially dilutive securities.
+As such, net loss for the periods presented was not allocated to the Company's participating securities.

-The diluted net earnings (loss) per share is calculated by giving effect to all potentially dilutive securities outstanding for the period using the treasury share method or the if-converted method based on the nature of such securities.
-During the periods when there is a net loss attributable to common shareholders, potentially dilutive common share equivalents have been excluded from the calculation of diluted net loss per share attributable to common shareholders as their effect is anti-dilutive.
+The Company's basic net loss per share is calculated by dividing net loss attributable to ordinary shareholders by the weightedaverage number of shares of ordinary shares outstanding for the period, without consideration of potentially dilutive securities.
+The diluted net loss per share is calculated by giving effect to all potentially dilutive securities outstanding for the period using the treasury share method or the if-converted method based on the nature of such securities.
+Diluted net loss per share is the same as basic net loss per share in periods when the effects of potentially dilutive shares of ordinary shares are anti-dilutive.